skolakoda/teorija-razvoja-igara/00-arhitektura/50-fizicki-pogon.md

 # Fizički pogon

 Physics simulation is called within the loop of your game scene.
 Developing a robust physics engine is difficult, but in some cases, building a simple physics engine is a good choice.
+Also, learning and honing your skills in mathematics, physics and programming are great reasons to attempt such a project.

 A physics engine helps us do two very important things for our game:
 * detect collisions between game objects